Chief operating officer: COO as successor

 According to researchers Miles and Bennett, just knowing these common pitfalls can help a COO "heir" better prepare for the transition, thereby avoiding them in totality or ensuring that at least they do not evolve into full derailers once they are in the CEO seat.

 Relationship with a CEO

 Because the COO is often responsible for serving as an information conduit to the CEO, it is essential that the relationship between COO and CEO be a positive one.
 Trust is the most important ingredient necessary for a CEO-COO relationship to thrive.
 The CEO must have full confidence that the COO is not making direct passes for their job, can get the work done, and shares their vision (rather than using their trusted spot and access to information to undermine the CEO's strategy or implement his/her own vision).
 When a relationship built upon trust is created between the CEO and COO, firm performance is improved and shareholder results are strengthened.
-Seven strategies that are key to building trust in the CEO-COO relationship include:
+Some strategies that are key to building trust in the CEO-COO relationship include: